 SEER-Medicare: Medicare Enrollment & Claims Data

 Medicare is the federally funded program that provides health insurance for the elderly, persons with end-stage renal disease, and some disabled.
 For persons age 65 and over, 97 percent are eligible for Medicare.
 Almost all Medicare beneficiaries have Part A coverage that includes hospital, skilled-nursing facility, hospice and some home health care.
 96 percent of elderly Part A beneficiaries choose to pay a monthly premium to enroll in Part B of Medicare that covers physician and outpatient services.
 Medicare Part C refers to HMO enrollment.
 While some Medicare beneficiaries are enrolled in HMOs, most have fee-for-service (FFS) coverage.
 In 2006, Medicare initiated Part D, which provides prescription drug coverage for beneficiaries who purchase the benefit.
-In 2008, the Centers for Medicare & Medicaid Services (CMS) estimates that approximately 60% of beneficiaries have Part D coverage; the percentage has increased over the past decade to approximately 70%.
+In 2008, the Centers for Medicare & Medicaid Services (CMS) estimated that approximately 60% of beneficiaries have Part D coverage; the percentage has increased over the past decade to approximately 70%.

 Information about Medicare eligibility and enrollment is available for all persons included in the SEER-Medicare data (both cancer and non-cancer cases).
 Medicare claims (bills) are available only for persons with FFS coverage.
 For more information about Medicare data, please see the Research Data Assistance Center Web site.